scala/scala3/community-build/README.md

-# Dotty Community Build
+# Scala 3 Community Build

-This project contains tests to build and test a corpus of open sources Scala projects against the latest version of Dotty.
+This project contains tests to build and test a corpus of open sources Scala projects against the latest version of Scala 3.

+## Running it locally

 To run the community build on a local machine, first fetch all the git submodules with `git submodule update --init` and run `sbt community-build/test` from the root of the dotty repo.